Coke, Concho, Irion, Runnels, Schleicher, Sterling and Tom Green Juvenile Board Plan

 B. General Principles of Eligibility: The following standards shall be applied to attorney certification under any part of these standards.

 1. Eligibility: The attorney shall be familiar with the practice and procedure of the criminal courts of Texas and shall be a licensed member in good standing of the State Bar of Texas or admitted pro hoc vice.
+Attorneys shall be knowledgeable in juvenile law and be aware of collateral consequences of a juvenile adjudication and disposition.
 Practice before a criminal court in most instances shall be considered as experience in juvenile litigation for purpose of these standards.
 Pro bono service of counsel shall also be considered as experience for purpose of these standards.
+The Concho Valley Public Defender's Office (CVPDO) will have priority appointment in up to 75% of all non-conflict juvenile cases, as set forth herein.

 2. Evidentiary Matters: The attorney shall be familiar with the Texas Family Code, the Texas Penal Code, the Texas Rules of Evidence, the Texas Rules of Civil Procedure, and the Texas Code of Criminal Procedure.
 In addition, the attorney shall have knowledge and have demonstrated an understanding of the use of expert witnesses evidence, including, but not limited to, psychiatric and forensic evidence.